 Managing 20, 30, 50+ engineers

 At a certain point, the number of engineers you have can’t fit onto one team.
 Administrative burden, communication, and collision become too difficult and lead to frustration and inefficient development.
-This is easy to spot, as you add more people, even after the ramp up period ends, you’re slower than you were before.
-That feeling of moving so fast with a small team is replaced with this heavy burden of making sure everyone is moving in the same direction and it simply feel like you should be getting more done than you are.
+This is easy to spot; as you add more people, even after the ramp up period ends, you’re slower than you were before.
+That feeling of moving so fast with a small team is replaced with this heavy burden of making sure everyone is moving in the same direction and it simply feels like you should be getting more done than you are.

 It’s at this point, that you begin breaking the group into teams.
-Some companies choose to split by role (putting all of the web developers on one team), others by business domain (for example, Order-To-Cash business process), and still others choose a product or module to focus on.
+Some companies choose to split by role (putting all of the web developers on one team), others by business domain (for example, an Order-To-Cash business process), and still others choose a product or module to focus on.
 I’ve had a lot of conversations around which is best and I have my opinions, but one thing is for certain; you must avoid isolationism.